Friendly nurse or nightmare-inducing machine? How culture programs our taste in robots.

 The result has been robots like Erica, a brunette with pale, humanlike skin and the ability to produce facial expressions.
 Though she’s trained to work as a receptionist and can respond to questions like Amazon’s Alexa, she has a penchant for staring into the distance in a way that can feel unsettling.

-Professor Hiroshi Ishiguro, a famed roboticist, designed his first android to closely resemble his daughter, a decision that so frightened her that the machine had to be locked in a crate, according to Bloomberg.
-He considers Erica —— which Bloomberg referred to as possibly “the creepiest robot ever built” —— a vast improvement.
+Professor Hiroshi Ishiguro, a famed roboticist, designed his first android to closely resemble his daughter, a decision that so frightened her that the machine had to be locked in a crate, according to Bloomberg News.
+He considers Erica — which Bloomberg News referred to as possibly “the creepiest robot ever built” — a vast improvement.

-“I think that this is the most beautiful face in the world,” Ishiguro, a professor at Osaka University’s Intelligent Robotics Laboratory, told Bloomberg.
-“She’s cute isn’t she?”
+“I think that this is the most beautiful face in the world,” Ishiguro, a professor at Osaka University’s Intelligent Robotics Laboratory, told Bloomberg News.
+“She’s cute, isn’t she?”

 That’s probably up for debate, Kidd said.

 Robots that closely resemble humans often invoke the “uncanny valley,” a concept that suggests people respond positively to androids that look or behave like us, but only to a point.
-When they likeness becomes too strangely familiar, the affinity vanishes, a backlash occurs and people find robots creepy and revolting.
+When the likeness becomes too strangely familiar, the affinity vanishes, a backlash occurs, and people find robots creepy and revolting.

 For many observers, a good example of concept in action is “Geminoid,” another Ishiguro creation.